reactjs/es.react.dev/content/docs/refs-and-the-dom.md

 permalink: docs/refs-and-the-dom.html
 ---

-Refs provide a way to access DOM nodes or React elements created in the render method.
+Las referencias proporcionan una forma de acceder a los nodos del DOM o a elementos React creados en el metodo de renderizado.

 In the typical React dataflow, [props](/docs/components-and-props.html) are the only way that parent components interact with their children.
 To modify a child, you re-render it with new props.
 However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.
 The child to be modified could be an instance of a React component, or it could be a DOM element.
 For both of these cases, React provides an escape hatch.